Hosted in Germany vs. hosting in Germany: Why the difference is decisive for your company

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Suspendisse varius enim in eros elementum tristique.
 Duis cursus, mi quis viverra ornare, eros dolor interdum nulla, ut commodo diam libero vitae erat.
 Aenean faucibus nibh et justo cursus id rutrum lorem imperdiet.
 Nunc ut sem vitae risus tristique posere.

-In an increasingly digitalized world, the question of the secure, sovereign and privacy-compliant storage and processing of corporate data is more important than ever.
-Companies must decide whether they want to buy software that stores their data in the public cloud or on their own servers in a data center (Private cloud) want to accommodate.
-In this context, the terms “hosting in Germany” and “hosted in Germany” often appear.
-But what exactly do these terms mean and how do they differ?
+In an increasingly digitalized world, the question of secure, sovereign, and data protection-compliant storage and processing of corporate data is more critical than ever.
+Companies must decide whether they want to purchase software that stores their data in the public cloud or on their own servers in a data center (Private Cloud) they want to use.
+In this context, the terms "Hosting in Germany" and "Hosted in Germany" often arise.
+But what exactly do these terms mean, and how do they differ?

-In the following, we take a look at the differences between “Hosting in Germany” and “Hosted in Germany” and explain why Flexopus' dedicated servers in Germany are a particularly attractive option for companies that place the highest demands on data protection and data security and for whom data sovereignty is also particularly important.
+Below, we will examine the differences between "Hosting in Germany" and "Hosted in Germany" and explain why Flexopus' dedicated servers in Germany represent a particularly attractive option for companies with the highest demands for data protection and data security, and for whom data sovereignty is especially important.

-Basic terms: What does “hosting in Germany” and “hosted in Germany” mean?
+Basic Concepts: What do "Hosting in Germany" and "Hosted in Germany" mean?

 1. Hosting in Germany

-However, it is important to understand that the term “hosting in Germany” does not make any statement about the legal framework the provider is subject to.
-An American company such as AWS, which operates data centers in Germany, is still subject to US law, such as CLOUD Act, which the Patriot Act is subject to.
-This means that US authorities be able to access the data under certain circumstances, even if they are stored in Germany.
+It is important to understand, however, that the term "Hosting in Germany" makes no statement about the legal framework to which the provider is subject.
+An American company like AWS, which operates data centers in Germany, is still subject to US law, such as the CLOUD Act, which is subject to the Patriot Act.
+This means that US authorities can access the data under certain circumstances, even if it is stored in Germany.

 2. Hosted in Germany

-In contrast, “hosted in Germany” refers to both the physical location of the servers and the legal framework to which the provider is subject.
-A company that offers “Hosted in Germany” is a German company that is based in Germany, employs German staff and is subject to German law and the General Data Protection Regulation (GDPR).
-Well-known providers who offer “Hosted in Germany” include Hetzner, Ionos or plusserver.
+In contrast, "Hosted in Germany" refers to both the physical location of the servers and the legal framework to which the provider is subject.
+A company offering "Hosted in Germany" is a German company based in Germany, employing German staff, and subject to German law and the General Data Protection Regulation (GDPR).
+Well-known providers offering "Hosted in Germany" include Hetzner, Ionos, or plusserver.

-The advantage of this solution is that all legal issues are regulated in Germany and companies do not have to worry about the transfer of data to third countries or the potential application of foreign laws.
-This is particularly important for companies that are subject to strict data protection requirements, such as in the healthcare sector, the financial sector or public institutions.
+The advantage of this solution is that all legal matters are governed by German law, and companies do not have to worry about data transfers to third countries or the potential application of foreign laws.
+This is particularly important for companies subject to strict data protection requirements, such as those in healthcare, finance, or public institutions.

-Comparison: AWS (hosting in Germany) vs. dedicated servers with German providers (hosted in Germany)
+Comparison: AWS (Hosting in Germany) vs. Dedicated Servers from German Providers (Hosted in Germany)

-To further illustrate the differences between “Hosting in Germany” and “Hosted in Germany,” let's look at the comparison between AWS (Amazon Web Services) and a German hosting provider such as Hetzner.
+To further illustrate the differences between "Hosting in Germany" and "Hosted in Germany," let's compare AWS (Amazon Web Services) with a German hosting provider like Hetzner.

 Merkmal